dantonnoriega/ultinomics.org/_posts/2016-03-29-pdf-text-convert-ocr-tesseract.md

 layout: post
 title: Converting Unsearchable PDF Files (aka PDF scans) to Raw Text Using Command Line Tools `convert` and `tesseract`
 excerpt: "Often, one gets a PDF file that is a scan of a book or text, which cannot be searched (boo!).
 A good (but not perfect) solution is to use Optical Character Recognition (OCR) to convert the pdf to a txt file and search that instead."
-modified: 2016-03-129
+modified: 2016-03-29
-tags: [convert, tesseract, mac os x, terminal, ocr]
+tags: [convert, tesseract, mac os x, terminal, ocr, pdf, txt]
 comments: true
 ---

+Often, one gets a PDF file that is a scan of a book or text, which cannot be searched (boo!).
+A good (but not perfect) solution is to use Optical Character Recognition (OCR) to convert the pdf to a txt file and search that instead.

+Here is my solution.

 # Requirements